FBK-NILab/app-classifyber/README.md

 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.228-blue.svg)](https://doi.org/10.25663/brainlife.app.228)

 # app-classifyber
-This app implements both the TRAINING and TEST PHASES of Classifyber, a supervised streamline-based method that performs automatic bundle segmentation by learning from example bundles already segmented.
+This App implements both the TRAINING and TEST PHASES of Classifyber, a supervised streamline-based method that performs automatic bundle segmentation by learning from example bundles already segmented.
 Classifyber is based on binary linear classification, which simultaneously combines information from bundle geometries, connectivity patterns, and atlases.
 In addition, it is robust to a multitude of diverse settings, i.e. it can deal with different bundle sizes, tracking algorithms, and dMRI data qualities.

 ![](graphical_abstract_classifyber.png)